To import your goals and Ecommerce transactions from Analytics into Google Ads Conversion Tracking, the following conditions must apply:

 Google Ads will not import goals and transactions attributed to video campaigns.

 To import your goals:

-- Sign in to your Google Ads account, and click the Tools, billing, and settings icon in the header.
+- Sign in to your Google Ads account, and click the Tools icon in the header.
 Note: If you just recently linked your Google Ads and Analytics accounts, wait 30 minutes before starting to import goals or transactions.

 - Click Measurement > Conversions.